Arundel Dental Group Welcomes You

 - State of the art HEPA air filtration devices are now used in the dental treatment rooms.

-Q: I’ve heard it’s safer to schedule your appointment first thing in the morning; the office will be cleaner because there haven’t been patients coming through before me.
-Is that true?
+Q: Is it safer to schedule your appointment first thing in the morning?; the office will be cleaner because there haven’t been patients coming through before me.

 You should schedule your dental appointment for the time of day that works for you.
 The same enhanced cleaning protocols occur all day long, including leaving the room empty after a patient leaves to allow the appropriate time necessary as part of thoroughly cleaning and disinfecting the space between patients.